OppNHeimer/prototypical-inheritance-sample-teach/README.md

 <br>

+### Wrapping up

 Creating objects using prototypal inheritance allows us to focus on small and simple steps, working from a broad parent class to more specific subclasses.
-We can target methods to objects which need them without bloating others with unnecessary and potentially harmful code.
-This process gives us flexibility in creating complex objects using simple code while preventing repetition and unexpected errors.
+This process gives us flexibility in creating complex objects using simple code.
+We can also target methods to objects which need them without bloating others with unnecessary and potentially harmful code.

 #### desugared